Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 139AA: other “torso”, for AB
 - 139B9: bigger shield
 - 139D3: grafted knife from EB, simplified
+- 13A16: after D54, the initial was really small
 - 13A31: thinner, more resembling Unicode (it’s a toe rather than finger)
 - 13A36: +bundle of straw
 - 13A5C: nothing on neck